losizm/scamper/README.md

 #### Aborting Response

 At times, you may wish to omit a response for a particular request.
-On such occassions, you'd throw `ResponseAborted` from within the request handler.
+On such occassions, you'd throw `ResponseAborted` from the request handler.

 ```scala
 import scamper.headers.Referer